FuelLabs/fuel-core/docs/developers/debugging.md

 Users can define environment variables by configuring their shell or setting them inside the current terminal.

 Additionally, users can add a `.env` file to the root directory of their local copy of their Fuel node (or wherever the working directory is).
+Using a `.env` file requires compiling the client with the `env` feature.
+This can be accomplished by including `env` in the list of features or by passing the `--all-features` flag.

 Using environment variables for CLI arguments allows these values to be reused across IDEs and IDE configurations seamlessly.